 In December 2016, the Board was informed by Valley Water staff that findings from the geotechnical and geologic investigations performed during the project’s design phase led to the conclusion that a more extensive dam retrofit than had originally been envisioned would have to be performed.
 Further, the Board was informed that the more extensive retrofit work would double the previous project’s estimated cost.
 Valley Water staff presented the Board with a water supply cost-benefit analysis that showed the benefits of the more extensive retrofit project significantly outweighed the cost of not proceeding with the retrofit, which would require Valley Water to purchase additional imported water every year to make up for the loss of long-term storage at Anderson Reservoir.
 Based upon this information and analysis, the Board directed Valley Water to continue work on this critical infrastructure project.

-Anderson Reservoir is the largest of the 10 water district reservoirs and provides a reliable supply of water to Santa Clara County.
-It has a total storage capacity of 89,073 acre-feet (one acre-foot is 325,851 gallons of water, enough to serve two households of five for one year).
-Anderson Dam was built in 1950 and named after the key founder and first president of the water district, Leroy Anderson.
+Anderson Reservoir is the largest of the 10 Valley Water reservoirs and provides a reliable supply of water to Santa Clara County.
+It has a total storage capacity of approximately 90,000 acre-feet (one acre-foot is 325,851 gallons of water, enough to serve two households of five for one year).
+Anderson Dam was built in 1950 and named after the key founder and first president of Valley Water, Leroy Anderson.
 A long, deep natural gorge located three miles east of U.S. 101 in Morgan Hill provided a suitable dam site.

 Findings of the original seismic stability evaluation completed in 2011 on Anderson Dam indicated that the downstream and upstream embankments could become unstable during a very large magnitude earthquake and the rupture of faults underlying the dam may have adverse impact on the outlet pipe and intake structure.